spatialos/UnrealGDK/SpatialGDK/Documentation/content/dynamic-typebindings.md

 * Client/Server/CrossServer RPC schema components (for example, _MyActorClientRPCS_)- Each RPC category has its own SpatialOS component containing all the Actor’s RPCs for that category converted into SpatialOS commands.
 * NetMulticast RPC schema component (for example, _MyActorNetMulticastRPCS_)- Contains all the multicast RPCs callable on this Actor, converted into SpatialOS [events (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#event).
-* Static subobject schema components - For each static subobject present on this Actor, additional components are generated which wrap the replicated and handover properties defined in the common components mentioned above.
+* Static sub-object schema components - For each static sub-object present on this Actor, additional schema components are generated which wrap the replicated and handover properties defined in the components above.

-> Note: We don’t currently support dynamic components.
+> Note: The GDK doesn't currently support dynamic components.

-When comparing the two network stacks, it’s useful to keep the following mappings in mind:
+When comparing the two network stacks, it’s useful to keep the following mappings between Unreal terms and SpaitalOS terms in mind:

 * Unreal Actor <-> SpatialOS entity
 * Unreal Replicating Property <-> SpatialOS field